Leah was a healthy 42-year-old, wife and mother of three, who worked a full time job when she was diagnosed with

 Luckily, Leah’s fate changed when further testing revealed that she had a lung cancer variation known as the “ALK mutation”.
 Only about 6% of people diagnosed with Lung Cancer receive this particular diagnosis.
 The saving grace is that researchers have found ways to suppress this particular type of Lung Cancer.

-Leah and her husband, Tim, continue to live normal and busy lives with their three children: Theresa (14), Nick (10) and Donovan (9).
-Leah retuned to her full time job in 2020 after taking many years off to reduce stress in her life and lengthen her years.
-This allowed her more time to spend with family and work for this important cause.
+Leah and her husband, Tim, continue to live normal and busy lives with their three children: Theresa (17), Nick (11) and Donovan (10).
+Leah returned to her full-time job in 2020 after taking many years off to reduce stress and focus on boosting her immune system.
+This allowed her to spend more time with family and work for this important cause.

 our Board Members: